tomicapretto/etc/lessons/lesson_02.md

 ```

 <!-- #region slideshow={"slide_type": "notes"} -->
-It turns out that the smallest fish weights only 5.9 grams!
+It turns out that the smallest fish weights only 5.9 grams.

 It feels a bit weird to have three columns for the length of the fish.
 These probably encode the same information so there's no point in keeping all of them.
 Let's explore the correlation among them to see if we can confirm our intuition.
 <!-- #endregion -->